Friday 15th November 2019,

 CATHEDRAL SCHOOL SECURES EXCELLENCE AT A LEVEL ONCE AGAIN

-Once again, the most common grade was A, with more than 1 in 5 of all grades gained at A*; a wonderful achievement.
+Once again, the most common grade was A, with 25% of students achieving exclusively A*/A grades; a wonderful achievement.
 The overall pass rate was 100%.

-Mrs Clare Sherwood, Head said: “We are absolutely thrilled that our students have achieved such excellent results, which is down to their hard work and the excellent teaching at the Cathedral School.
-The results are very strong across a wide range of subjects.
-The top grades of A*/A were gained by all pupils taking Art and DT, 82% in Mathematics and over two thirds across the Humanities.
+Mrs Clare Sherwood, Head of the Cathedral School said: “We are absolutely thrilled that our students have achieved such outstanding results, which is down to their hard work and the excellent teaching at the Cathedral School.
+Once again, the results are very strong across a wide range of subjects.
+This was recognised in our recent Estyn inspection with pupils’ performance at A Level over the last three years highlighted as “outstanding”.

 “The Cathedral School sixth form offers excellent facilities and teaching, combined with outstanding pastoral care and a breadth of co-curricular opportunities, especially in music, sport and the arts.
-Students have the opportunity to reach their full potential, both academically and personally, in a vibrant, fun and supportive environment.
-We wish our students every success as they take their next step on their educational journey.”
+This is a fantastic year group who have shown leadership, positivity and commitment throughout their time here and we wish them all the very best as they take their next step on their educational journey.”

 The School will host an Open Morning on Saturday 5th October 2019 for Nursery to Sixth Form, followed by a Sixth Form Options Evening on Thursday 10th October 2019.

 |Computer Science & IT||0||2||6||0||3||0|